rfo909/CFT/README.md

 but is also a programming language which lets you build functions, that both call each other as well as a system library of 200+ functions, both global and inside objects.

-CFT is not a complete language, in the sense that one can create classes and instances of those.
-Instead you work with pre-defined functions, which return objects representing files, directories, strings, lists, dates etc, and create a hierarchy of compact functions that automate boring things like collecting and copying log files.
-The number of object types totals about 20 as of version 1.0.6.
+CFT is not a complete language, as one can not create classes.

-The program prompt is a single '$'.
-You enter stuff, and press Enter, and it gets executed.
+Instead CFT offers a number of global functions which return relevant objects representing files, directories, strings, dates and so on.

 Objects all contain functions.
 Example: